ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 ![head]({{site.url}}/assets/fidb_build_run_header.png)

-In this post I'll share tools, tips, and tricks to help you reverse engineer an eCOS firmware image dumped from a Broadcom eCOS BFC cable modem.
+In this post I'll share tools, tips, and tricks to help you reverse engineer an eCos firmware image dumped from a Broadcom eCos BFC cable modem.
 I consider that you have an extracted firmware image with you and the latest version of Ghidra installed.

 If you don't know how to dump a firmware image, head over to [Writing a device profile for bcm2-utils](#TODO).